drshahizan/software-engineering/proposal/submission/sec02/program/readme.md

 **Software**:

-1. HTML and CSS editor such as Visual Studio Code or Sublime Text
+1. HTML and CSS editor such as Visual Studio Code
 2. Draw.io for server-side development
 3. Project management software such as Figma
-4. Version control software such as Git and GitHub
+4. Version control software such as GitHub

 <!--**Other Expenses**: